 Alternate, simple, leathery, deep glossy green; oval-elliptic to diamond-shaped, to 13 cm (5 in) long, with short pointed, ridged tips.

 Tiny, unisexual, numerous, hidden within the “fig”; a fleshy, specialized receptacle that develops into a multiple fruit (syconium).

 Green turning to yellow or dark red when ripe; sessile, in pairs at leaf axils; small, to 1 cm (0.5 in) in diameter.

 Began spreading by seed in the 1970s, following apparently accidental introduction of species-specific pollinating wasps.
 Found in various tropical hammocks.
 FLEPPC Category I

 C, SW, SE

 Field Notations FICUMICR/FIMI2

-Text from Invasive and Non-Native Plants You Should Know, Recognition Cards, by A. Richard and V. Ramey, 2007.
-UF/IFAS Center for Aquatic and Invasive Plants, Publ.
-No. SP 431.
+3. Invasive and Non-native Plants You Should Know - Recognition Cards, by A. Richard and V. Ramey.
+University of Florida-IFAS Publication # SP 431.
+2007.